 Get a Free Quote for French Translation Today!

 Do’s and Don’ts

 Gisel Olivares, Content Editor + Creator + Curator.
 Her online business, GeeOlives, provides social media management, copywriting and editing, web customization and development, and graphic design, among other related services to small businesses, nonprofits, and sustainable brands.
-I have a love for languages, traveling, social media, and writing.
-I am fluent in English and Spanish, and still working on perfecting my French while living in France for almost three years.
+She has a love for languages, traveling, social media, and writing.
+She is fluent in English and Spanish, and still working on perfecting her French while living in France for more than three years.